 Orienteering at COAM

 We launched our permanent orienteering course in September 2017.
 The course is available for schools, uniformed groups and general Museum visitors.
-We also offer training sessions to support the use of our orienteering courses.
-These must be pre-booked, please use our Education Contact Form to start this process.

 If you are a confident practitioner then please download the most appropriate map and visit us at your convenience.
 There are three courses, all appropriate for families, general museum visitors, schools, and uniformed groups.
-Usual Museum entrance prices will apply, pre-booked group discounts are available.

 You can choose from three routes of varying difficulty: 1k, 1.5k or 2k courses.
 All of the markers are located on the Museum’s grounds, so once you have completed the course you can spend the rest of the day enjoying the Museum.